 Any other Pinterest addicts out there?
 You know who you are.
-Personally, I spend way too much time on the site, but it totally inspires me.
+I fall into the category of a Pinterester who spends way too much time on the site - but it totally inspires me.
 My only qualm with Pinterest is that I’ll never have enough time to create all of the recipes and DIY projects that I’ve pinned.
 Not in a million years.

 As some of you may know, I’m going to be posting several “Found on Pinterest” recipes in the next few weeks.
 This is recipe number two in the series: Glazed donut muffins.
 The original can be found on My Baking Addiction.

-Just a reminder – Don’t forget to follow my Pinterest boards!
+You should totally follow my Pinterest boards to see what else I’ve been up to.
 I’ve recently been pinning lots of fun recipes from some of my favorite blogs.

 Glazed Donut Muffin Recipe